-We’re reading through the Bible in 2018 and would love to have you join us.
+We’re reading through the New Testament in Fall 2018 and would love to have you join us.

 How to Get Started

 You can follow the Read Scripture plan either by using your own Bible or by using the free Read Scripture app.
 If you don’t want to use the app, be sure to pick up one of the reading plan bookmarks at church, or download and print your own.

 (Don’t have a Bible?
 Any Bible will do, but see below for some suggestions.)

 We’d recommend downloading the app even if you prefer the experience of reading in your own Bible, because the app will enable you to track your progress, set reminders, and includes links to the excellent and helpful videos put out by The Bible Project guys.

 How to Use the App

 1. Download the “Read Scripture” app, available for both iOS and Android devices.

 2. Click on “Welcome” and start there.
 Be sure to configure the settings to “Read every day” and Start Date “January 01, 2018” so you’ll be right on track with the rest of the church.
 (We’ve been reading through the entire Bible, so if you don’t set the start date as 1/1/18, your reading plan will be off for our New Testament portion this fall.)

 3. Start reading the assigned reading for the correct date.
 If you miss the New Testament start date of August 24, don’t try to catch up—just start with the assigned reading for whatever calendar day you begin.